-Search by personal author, corporate author, title of book, title of periodical, keyword(s) that might be found in a title, subject heading, or call number.
+Search Our Books and Media (online catalog) by personal author, corporate author, title of book, author/title combination, title of periodical, keyword(s) that might be found in a title, subject heading, or call number.

 Authors may be individuals, organizations, or corporate entities.
 For personal authors enter surname, first name.
 Examples: Gregerson, Linda.
 Ignatius of Loyola, Saint, 1491-1556.
 Dominicans.

 Titles may be titles of particular books or particular journals/periodicals.
 Do not start a title search with the words “A”, “An”, or “The.”
 Do include these words as they occur later on in a title.
 Examples: Empires of God.
 Journal of Early Modern History.

 Keywords are words that one hopes to find in titles.
 In keyword searching the computer matches the word or words requested; it has no brain and cannot think.
 It has no capacity to understand the meaning of the word(s) as you intend it/them in your search.
 Recently coined terms and topics may be best searched by keyword because it takes some time for new subject headings to be established by catalogers.
 Examples: Jansenism.
 Hurons.
 Catholic Reformation.
 Text box.
 Flash drive.
 Care package.

 Call numbers can be searched if you have a general or specific call number.
 In this way one can browse the shelves of the Main Library from the comfort of home.
 Example: BX 3701 (Jesuits).
 BX 1491 (English Catholics).